facebook tracking

 How to blouse boots

-If you’ve bought yourself some boot bands, you’re halfway home; all you’ll need to be able to blouse your boots are:
+If you’ve bought yourself some boot bands, you’re already halfway there.

 • Blousing boot bands